-All students enrolled in public schools in the District of Columbia (DCPS and charter) must provide proof of residency in the District or pay tuition as an out-of-state student.
+All students enrolled in public schools in the District of Columbia (DCPS and charter) must provide proof of residency in the District.
 Residency verification usually takes place upon enrollment at the school.
 In addition, students who are matched through the My School DC lottery or offered a space off a waitlist to a DCPS school because of an address-based preference (in-boundary or proximity) must prove residency at the specific address used to determine the preference.
 In some cases, non-residents may attend DC public schools, but they must pay tuition after meeting established criteria.
 In addition, in order for non-residents to attend a public school, that school may not have any residents on its waiting list.
-Residency requirements are established by the Office of the State Superintendent for Education (OSSE) and are processed by schools, not by My School DC.
+Residency requirements are established by the Office of the State Superintendent of Education (OSSE) and are processed by schools, not by My School DC.
 Click HERE for more information regarding Enrollment and Residency.